 The wavelength, frequency and intensity have an impact on the tissue penetration of the light.
 Studies found that wavelengths in one frequency range have greater effectiveness reducing edema while another range is more effective with pain management and yet another is better for infection and healing.
 These variations enable the veterinarian to target the problem areas.
 The veterinarian can adjust the light treatment to achieve improved tissue repair in a ligament sprain or fracture, reduce inflammation that accompanies disc disease or create an analgesic effect following surgery or for arthritic joints, neuropathic pain, or pressure ulcers.
 The treatment is a boon for senior or rehabilitating dogs suffering from acute or chronic injuries, arthritis or other mobility conditions.
 Not only is it painless, it demands little from the canine patient.
 No hair is shaved and sedation is not necessary.
 The dog may stand or lie down, whichever is more comfortable, for a three to 20-minute treatment.
 The dog is held still while the veterinarian or technician applies the wand to the affected area.
 It’s not unheard of for the dog to lie down and relax during treatments because it learns the experience is pleasant.

 Treatment plans are personal and modified for a dog’s specific need.
 Prior to the therapy, a veterinarian will perform a physical examination and create a plan.
 Some dogs with arthritis may start with two or three treatments each week, and as the dog progresses, treatments may decrease to once a week and eventually once every two weeks or so, depending on the response.
 How quickly results are seen is dependent on the dog’s condition.
 The treatment impact is cumulative and may require more than one session.
 Some acute conditions may resolve within one or two sessions while chronic cases may require six or more treatments.
 With consecutive treatments, some owners reported seeing their dogs resuming activities like climbing stairs or chasing a ball.
 Another benefit is as the dog regains mobility and pain diminishes, pain management medications may be reduced.
-Laser therapy’s major advantage is it creates another option for owners in the care of their pets.
+Cold laser therapy’s major advantage is it creates another option for owners in the care of their pets.
 For some, decreasing the need for pharmaceuticals is a priority, and for others, having a noninvasive, low-stress effective treatment is crucial.
-Whatever the reason, laser therapy is another important tool that can be used to help us give our dogs the best quality of life within our ability.
+Whatever the reason, cold laser therapy is another important tool that can be used to help us give our dogs the best quality of life within our ability.